MarcinKonowalczyk/baba/README.md

 and
 ![rules_act_alphabetically_2](./animation/gifs/rules_act_alphabetically_2.gif)

 Two swap rules come into existence simultaneously: `rock is baba` and `rock is flag`.
 The former is applied first.
 Then, the latter is *not* applied because a rule has already been applied to `rock`.
-I think (but I'm not 100% sure) that the same behaviour would result if all the swaps were to be applied to the grid sorted in the reverse alphabetic order by the second noun.
+I think (but I'm not 100% sure) that the same behavior would result if all the swaps were to be applied to the grid sorted in the reverse alphabetic order by the second noun.

 The above sequences of moves are: `<^<<<<V>>^<<^^>>V^<<VV>>^><V><V><<<VVV>^^<^>>V>^^<^>VVV>VV<<^^^<^>V>^<^>><<V<<^>>>>>V<^<VV<<`, and `<^<<<<V>>^<<^^>>VV<V>V>>VV<<^V<<^>^^^<^>^>VV>V<V<V>^^>V>V>>>^^<<`.